-I'm a psychotherapist in New York City and Westport, Connecticut.
-I help young professionals who are trying to find their way.
+I'm a psychotherapist in Manhattan and Westport, Connecticut.
+I help young professionals and teens who are trying to find their way.
 As a born and raised New Yorker, I have a strong understanding of the desire and drive many of us have to succeed, and the pressure that comes along with it.
-I also work with those struggling with eating disorders, such as binge eating, anorexia and bulimia.
+I also work with individuals struggling with eating disorders such as binge eating, anorexia and bulimia.

 My past professional experiences include working with 9/11 survivors, adults with chronic medical conditions, and adolescents coping with family stressors.